 Private Lesson Fee $40.00 per hour

-To book a Lesson or Clinic with Coach Russell Click Here or Call (813) 298-2022 !
-You may also pay for your Lesson or Clinic using Pay Pal by Clicking Here or see me on the courts!
+To book a Lesson or Group Clinic with IPTPA Certiified Pro Coach Russell Call (813) 298-2022!
+You may pay for your Lesson using Pay Pal by Clicking Here or see me on the courts!

 Have you checked out The Pickleball Show yet?
 Click Here

 More tips from the Pro's:

 1. Communicate on which player has the third shot, overhead lobs, balls down the middle, calling out switches, and proper positioning when stacking before the match.